shamsad-h/vba-graph/readme.md

 Key features:

 * The graph automatically scales the axes:
-    * The y-axis automatically changes its maximum and minimum values to make the graph as large as possible (to aid with comparison with other graphs)
+    * The y-axis automatically changes its maximum and minimum values to make the graph as large as possible
     * The x-axis automatically changes between years and months depending on the timeframe
 * The graph can accomodate share price data for as many stocks/indices as necessary
 * The graph is set to format to a ready-to-use design